| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 position (the last added entry position, or the position explicitly set

-).
+with history-set-pos!).
 If there is no entry there (in a case of

-an empty history, for example), return #f
+an empty history, for example), return #f.

 For example: